 What’s the Problem?

 Flour, a pantry staple once thought to be harmless, has recently been found to contain dangerous bacteria that make people violently ill.
-Dozens of flour products have been recalled over potential contamination with bacteria including E. coli, salmonella, and listeria.
+Dozens of flour products have been recalled over potential contamination with bacteria including E. coli, salmonella, and listeria outbreak.